 Had, Charles Joseph Minard, the famous French engineer been alive today, I think he would have made a fantastic data artist.
 Just take a look at the visualization that he created for Napoleon’s 1812 Russian campaign.
 While the expedition ended in disaster, the map is considered one of the best statistical drawings created.

-The data artist, as the name suggests, is the person who presents the information generated by the data scientist in a manner that the user can understand it.
+The data artist, as the name suggests, is that person who presents the information generated by the data scientist in a manner that the user can understand it.
 Think beautiful and meaningful visualizations that make complicated information seems simple and implementable.
 These are the superheroes who bridge the gap between IT and business creating visualizations from obscure data that can be understood easily by business users and facilitate decision making.

-Data artists are part programmers, part visual artists, and part visualizers.
+Data artists are part programmers, part visual artist, and part visualizers.
 They are the one who helps us analyze ‘what if’ scenarios that we face on a regular basis.
 As they need to work closely with data scientists, data literacy is key for these superstars.
 And along with this they also need to be clued into human educational psychology to understand visual processing capabilities.

 Because they like data as much as they do, these set of people are domain experts who usually have a working knowledge of data science and Machine Learning algorithms.
 They want to capitalize on their domain expertise and leverage data to build their own use cases.

 All they need is a data science platform that gives them exploratory and processing skills and learn and help them adapt to modeling techniques and build solutions